AFGHAN-AMERICAN CONFERENCE (AAC)

 AAC Breakout Types & Overview:

-Culture & Connections: Centers cultural preservation as well as understanding of our shared and diverse Afghan heritage.
+Learning and Relearning Culture: Centers cultural preservation as well as understanding of our shared and diverse Afghan heritage.

-Safe Spaces: Creates exclusive areas for those of a particular identity to foster further comfortability with discussions held.
+Gender Caucus: Creates exclusive areas for those of a particular identity to foster further comfortability with discussions held.

 WHAT ROLE SHOULD I APPLY FOR?